kamrulcoder/kamrulcoder/README.md

-> Programming is my passion, fashion, and obsession.
+>  <span style="color:red"> **Programming is my passion, fashion, and obsession.
 As a programming's fan,  I love to roam the world of programming. <br> I have won JavaScript(React), Node, Mongo, Rest API and done several projects.
-Also, I am ready to deal with the new <br> technology and the challenges that come with it.
+Also, I am ready to deal with the new <br> technology and the challenges that come with it.**</span>

-Hi, I am **Kamrul hasan**.
-I am  a passionate self-taught web web designer from Bangladesh.

 Here are some ideas to get you started: